 Miyake Island (Miyakejima) 三宅島

-Hiking, hot springs, diving and dolphin watching on a subtropical volcanic island
+Hiking, hot springs, and diving on a subtropical volcanic island

 The island of Miyakejima's warm climate and volcanic soil make for a beautiful, lush environment where water sports, outdoor pursuits and hot springs await.